 That is fine; if that was the message from that manager and company policies, I will be more than happy to give Amazon and Newegg my money and service.
 I want to support the local retail chains over the online retailers, but I will now cross MicroCenter off my list and will continue through social media and the press to encourage other consumers to avoid this chain.

-Review about: Micro Center Manager.
+Product or Service Mentioned: Micro Center Manager.

 Reason of review: Poor customer service.

 Monetary Loss: $11000.